After-Shock/Cloudbox-wiki/Prerequisites.md

 ### i.
 BitTorrent

-If you plan on using Torrents with Cloudbox, we recommend you have access to a [private torrent tracker](https://www.reddit.com/r/trackers/wiki/getting_into_private_trackers) as most servers don't allow public trackers.
+If you plan on using torrents with Cloudbox, we recommend you have access to a [private torrent tracker](https://www.reddit.com/r/trackers/wiki/getting_into_private_trackers) as most servers don't allow public trackers.
 However, if you still want to use  public torrent trackers with Cloudbox, you are free to do so.

 ### ii.
 Usenet